Stock market today: Wall Street falls and takes a step back after its big rally - ExBulletin

 Stock market today: Wall Street falls and takes a step back after its big rally

-NEW YORK (AP) Stocks fell Tuesday on Wall Street for the first time after a five-week rally took it to its highest level since the spring of last year.
+NEW YORK (AP) Stocks fell in their first trading session on Tuesday after a five-week rally took Wall Street to its highest level since the spring of last year.

-The U.S. stock market is pulling back after many moves higher on hopes that the economy can avoid a recession and inflation will ease enough that the Federal Reserve will soon stop raising interest rates.
+The U.S. stock market took a step back after many steps forward in hopes that the economy could avoid a recession and inflation would come down enough that the Federal Reserve would soon stop raising interest rates .
 A frenzy around artificial intelligence also propelled a select group of tech stocks to huge gains.

 Drawing on lessons from the 1970s, the Fed is right to be cautious, even if it represents an inconvenient truth for stock market investors, said Lisa Shalett, chief investment officer of Morgan Stanley Wealth Management.

-During the 1970s, inflation remained high for much longer than expected, forcing the Fed to drive the economy into recession by raising interest rates sharply.
+During the 1970s, inflation remained high for much longer than expected, forcing the Fed to finally plunge the economy into a painful recession by raising interest rates sharply.

 In China, meanwhile, the world’s second-largest economy stumbles in its recovery following the easing of anti-COVID restrictions.